 We are the faces behind TLALLI

-As the children of immigrant mothers, we are proud of our cultural heritage and the ancestral food knowledge passed down by our relatives.
+As the children of immigrants, we are proud of our cultural heritage and the ancestral food knowledge passed down by our relatives.

 TLALLI is an Indigenous Nahuatl word that means Earth; a living force, sustenance and spirit.